 But education can be expensive.
-Your local public librarians may be able to help you research available grants and scholarships.
-There are scholarships available to victims of domestic abuse.
+We've gathered here information on scholarships available to individuals and families affected by domestic violence.
+Your local public librarians may be able to help you research other available grants and scholarships.

 Arizona residents and Non-Arizona Residents with 3.00 GPA are eligible to apply.